 Sour candies are harmful due to their sugar coating and high acidity.
 We have already talked about how bad sugar is for your teeth since it stimulates the growth of bacteria that causes cavities.
 Your teeth might also suffer significant harm from high acidity.
 Acids erode dental enamel, making teeth more vulnerable to decay and fracture.

-Some York Orthodontic Advices for Dental Care
+Some York Orthodontic Pieces of Advice for Dental Care

 After learning how damaging candy can be to your teeth, you are probably wondering how you can satisfy your sweet tooth without indulging in sugary treats.